YuneGit/Yuneify/README.md

-# REAPER MIDI and FX Control
+# Yuneify REAPER MIDI and FX Control Suite

 Yuneify is a project that improves and speeds up your workflow in **REAPER**.
 These scripts automate various tasks related to MIDI manipulation, plugin management, and track management using REAPER's API and GPT-powered suggestions.